codeceptjs/CodeceptJS/README.md

 ## Supercharged E2E Testing

 CodeceptJS is a new testing framework for end-to-end testing with WebDriver (or others).
-It abstracts browser interaction to simple steps that are written from a user perspective.
+It abstracts browser interaction to simple steps that are written from a user's perspective.
 A simple test that verifies the "Welcome" text is present on a main page of a site will look like:

 ```js